named-data/NDN-CCL-API/index.rst

 NDN Common Client Libraries API
 ===============================

-This documents the API for the NDN client libraries, showing the classes and method declarations for C++, JavaScript and Python.
+This documents the API for the NDN client libraries, showing the classes and method declarations for C++, Python, JavaScript and Java.

 Table of Contents: